 The MscHE’s international connectivity links it with leading institutions in research, education and industry, a fact that contributes greatly to the development of a diverse, globally engaged health-economics research community and workforce.
 Practical experience outside their programme of study can be arranged for students with the help of our industrial partners, governmental and research agencies, and academic research collaborators in Germany, Europe and abroad.

 The programme is open to medical doctors and other professionals with an initial health-related academic degree equivalent to 240 ECTS (usually a Bachelor degree after at least 4 years of full-time study).
-Special admission conditions apply for medical students registered with the MaReCuM (Mannheim Reformed Curriculum for Medicine) programme.
-A maximum of 25 participants will be admitted each year.

 The language of instruction is English.
 Students whose mother tongue is not English must furnish evidence of proficiency in English, usually by certification of an IELTS score of 6.5 or TOEFL iBT of 100.
 Exemption from this requirement may be granted to students who have completed their prior education in English (written proof required with application).